 If I feel that coaching is not right for you at this time I will tell you during the Career Consultation, and I will help you to identify alternative options where possible.

 If we agree to work together then we will agree a date for the first session.
 I then send you a copy of our contract which ensures a safe and confidential relationship which works well for both of us, and send you your first invoice.
-Once you have returned the contract and paid the invoice, our relationship formally begins: you will then receive your full welcome pack.
+Once you have returned the contract and paid the invoice, our relationship formally begins: your appointment will be confirmed and you will receive your full welcome pack.
 This includes everything you need to get started (such as exercises and questions to help you to prepare for our work together) in order for us to finalise your coaching goals in your first session.

 Mentoring is a developmental process where a more experienced person shares their knowledge with a less experienced person through a series of conversations.
 The Mentor may share their perspective on what they did in a similar situation, for example.